Shelob9/joshpress-2020/joshbot/README.md

 ## Commands

-- Find and store "this is neato" tweets
+- Index Josh's tweets and classify as "neato", "strongAgreement" or "thanks"
   - `yarn neato`